eclipse-sumo/sumo/docs/web/docs/Tutorials/Output_Parsing.md

 ```

 In order to simplify the resulting net (and get the highest speed out of
-the simulation) we omit turnarounds and simplify the movement over
+the simulation), we omit turnarounds and simplify the movement over
 junctions by removing the junction internal lanes.
 The complete
-netconvert configuration file (circular.netccfg):
+netconvert configuration file is as follows (`circular.netccfg`):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>